PurpleMB/purplemb.github.io/_posts/2025-10-03-monster-calculator.markdown

 </p>

 <p>
 Fortunately, during a previous project I had gained experience interacting with <a href="https://pokeapi.co/" target="_blank">PokéAPI</a>, a RESTful API with an intuitive and easy to process data structure.
-Knowing that the later parts of this project would take place in C++ (I had decided by this point to construct the eventual GUI in C++), I elected to create the script for querying the API in Python due to its very easy to use networking libraries.
+Knowing that the later parts of this project would take place in C++ (I had decided by this point to construct the eventual GUI in C++), I elected to create the script for querying the API in Python due to its easy to use networking libraries.
 </p>

 <p>